stormpath/stormpath-documentation/source/auth_n.rst

 #.
 Give your app a name and click **Save**

-Step 2: Gather Your Identity Provider Information
+Step 2: Gather Your OneLogin Information
 """""""""""""""""""""""""""""""""""""""""""""""""

 You will now need to gather the following pieces of information from your OneLogin application: